Mach-O

 RPath and Library Path Modification

-For instance, let’s consider a binary with the following dependencies:
+For example, let’s consider a binary with the following dependencies:

 $ otool -L hello.bin